SFPC/sfpc.github.io/recreatingthepast-spring2020.md

 ### Class Description

 In Recreating the Past, we will study computational art from the past decades and recreate these works with contemporary techniques to gain aesthetic, analytical and technical knowledge.
 The class is led by artist and SFPC co-founder Zach Lieberman, and will be offered online for the first time.

 For each class, we investigate a different set of artists that have created work with software (either through code or algorithmic processes) and then recreate their artworks from scratch, discussing their approaches and tools, as well as poetic underpinnings.
 By recreating historic works, we also investigate what modern tools and approaches have to offer.
 In addition, we will also look at broader examples of what the artwork teaches us about algorithmic approaches and conceptual explorations.
 For example, seminal works like Camille Utterback and Romy Achituv's "Text Rain" can be used as a starting point for discussing computer vision-based interaction.
 The class will focus on the building blocks of media art and generative design practice, such as algorithmic composition, typography, imaging, computer vision, audio analysis / synthesis, and interaction design.

 Students will be encouraged to begin a practice of generative visual sketching in whatever medium they feel comfortable in and share their process amongst the cohort.
 Class examples will be prepared in openFrameworks which is written in C++ and built on top of OpenGL.
 Although the assignments will be required to be completed via coding, the class is open to a variety of skill and experience levels.
 The lead teacher and teaching assistant will help to get you up to speed.
 Students are expected to have basic knowledge of coding and familiarity with using variables, functions, control structures.
 If you are a beginner, we recommend you take SFPC Coding Bootcamp before applying for this class.

-### Syllabus
+### Topics

-Here are examples of some of the artists / works / ideas we will be exploring:
+Here are examples of some of the artists / works / ideas we will be exploring across the ten weeks paired with the technical topics we will discuss.
+Each week we will explore an individual or pair of artists/designers and examine their work and process in detail.

 - Chaos and Order (Vera Molnar)
 - Animation and Harmony (John Whitney)